 - Turn on Unknown sources to allow for installing apps outside of the Google Play Store.

 - On a PC, download Kodi for Android from Kodi’s download page.
 Depending on your hardware, you need to select the right version.

 - Copy the downloaded .apk file to Google Drive or a USB drive and plug it into your Android TV.

 - Using the TV, browse and access the .apk file using the Files by Google app or another file manager of choice.
 NOTE: Be careful when choosing a file browser since copycat apps with spyware and background adware are abundant!

 - Open the .apk file to install Kodi, and follow the prompts.
-Kodi will work the same as if it was downloaded from the Google Play Store, except it will prompt you for security authorization.
+Kodi will function the same as downloading from the Google Play Store, except it will prompt you for security authorization.

 - Configure Kodi so you can see the content you have stored in the network.

 As previously mentioned, many add-ons contain content that isn’t officially licensed.
 Accessing such content could infringe on copyrights or lead to illegal use.
-It is the user’s responsibility to comply with all applicable laws in their country regarding data and content.
+The user’s responsibility is to comply with all applicable laws in their country regarding data and content.

 Frequently Asked Questions